agrwlAlOkIk/IMS/README.md

 - **Delete Inventory**: Remove items from the inventory.
 - **Search Inventory**: Use the search feature to find specific items quickly.

-## Contributing

-If you would like to contribute to this project, please fork the repository and create a pull request with your changes.
-Contributions are always welcome!

-## License

-This project is open-source and available under the [MIT License](LICENSE).

 ## Acknowledgments

 - Thanks to the DBMS course instructors for their guidance.